Best Medicare Advantage Plans in New Jersey (2026)

 Our Methodology: How We Chose the Best New Jersey Medicare Advantage Plans

 We assessed Medicare Advantage plans in New Jersey using an evaluation framework that emphasizes cost and quality.
-Three core criteria identify plans with the strongest value:
+Three criteria identify the best-value plans:

-• Star Ratings (40%): CMS star ratings assess plan performance in care quality, customer service and member experience.
-The Overall Star Rating merges Part C (medical benefits) and Part D (prescription drug coverage) scores into one rating on a 1 to 5-star scale.
+• Star Ratings (40%): CMS star ratings measure plan performance in care quality, customer service and member experience.
+The Overall Star Rating combines Part C and Part D scores into a single 1 to 5-star scale.
 Higher-rated plans score better in our evaluation.

 About Mark Fitzpatrick